maxkernchen/RedditCommentStream/README.md

-Live Reddit Comments is a Django web application which will allow a user to stream the newest comments from any Reddit submission, similar to live chat on Youtube.com or Twitch.tv.
-This application utilizes the Reddit Python API library named PRAW - https://praw.readthedocs.io/en/stable/index.html
+Live Reddit Comments is a Django web application which will allow a user to stream the newest comments from any Reddit submission This application utilizes the Reddit Python API library named PRAW - https://praw.readthedocs.io/en/stable/index.html

 It is currently hosted below: